wknjk/Algorithms-and-Data-Structures---Homework/README.md

 • Finding all words that are strongly related to the given word (belong same strongly connected component)

-Notes: Although the completed task satisfied all the requirements of the subject, the chosen architecture is not good enough because it is not adapted to the modifications of the problem.
+Note: Although the completed task satisfied all the requirements of the subject, the chosen architecture is not good enough because it is not adapted to the modifications of the problem.

+The code is currently in a preliminary state and may require refactoring.
+I plan to revisit and improve it in the future.